sablier-labs/docs/docs/guides/lockup/guides/01-local-environment.md

 :::info

-The minimum Solidity version supported by the Sablier contracts is v0.8.13.
+The minimum Solidity version supported by the Lockup contracts is v0.8.13.

 :::